Chicago Loop: Local

-The Loop is part of the 4th, 25th, 34th, and 42nd wards of the Chicago City Council, which are represented by aldermen Sophia King, Byron Sigcho-Lopez, Bill Conway, and Brendan Reilly.
+The Loop is part of the 4th, 25th, 34th, and 42nd wards of the Chicago City Council, which are represented by aldermen Lamont Robinson, Byron Sigcho-Lopez, Bill Conway, and Brendan Reilly.

 From the city's incorporation and division into wards in 1837 to 1992, the Loop as currently defined was at least partially contained within the 1st ward.
 From 1891 to 1992 it was entirely within the 1st ward and was coterminous with it between 1891 and 1901.
 It was while part of the 1st ward that it was represented by the Gray Wolves.
 The area has not had a Republican alderman since Francis P. Gleason served alongside Coughlin from 1895 to 1897.
-(Before 1923, each ward elected two aldermen in staggered two-year terms.)
+Before 1923, each ward elected two aldermen in staggered two-year terms.